jhanschoo/writerite/apiserver/README.md

 * `dev:init` is run during development to reconfigure `prisma` and `nexus` for this project.
 * `test:integration` executes integration tests serially
 * `test:unit` executes unit tests in parallel
+*

+## Notes

+* We do not verify that the email of users who have signed up with a Google or Facebook account have the email that is registered with those services.
+They are only used to validate that the sign-up was trusted.
+Similarly, we do not verify any email provided for email/password signups.
+* APIs do not guarantee that objects returned are that of a snapshot, only that they are some time after request is made.

+### Room consistency model

+* A room is active when created
+* Rooms can be set to inactive by an API
+* When a message is posted into a room, assuming no errors, if it is not longer than one day since creation or the last known posting of a message into the room while it was active, it updates the last known posting of a message into the room while it was active
+* When more than one day has passed since the creation of a room or the last known posting of a message into the room while it was active, the room becomes inactive